MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-connectors.md

 ## How to view connector data in an assessment

 The assessment details page will show a detailed view of the assessment's rate of progress.
 When you add a connector as a service for the assessment, you'll see the connector name as one of the services listed on the assessment's **Progress** tab.
-You can view more details about service progerss by selecting **View service details**.
+You can view more details about service progress by selecting **View service details**.

 ## Automated monitoring for connectors

-Each 24 hours, connector signals are refreshed and any updated status is reflected in your assessment.
+Every 24 hours, connector signals are refreshed and any updated status is reflected in your assessment.
 This means that Compliance Manager provides daily automated refreshed status of configurations in the products for which you've activated connectors.

-All improvement acitons that are monitored through connectors are automatically monitored and tested so that Compliance Manager can determine whether controls are passing or failing.
+All improvement actions that are monitored through connectors are automatically monitored and tested so that Compliance Manager can determine whether controls are passing or failing.
 That test status is reflected in your assessments, so that you can take the necessary actions in your non-Microosft products to satisfy a control requirement.

 ## Editing a connector